filakhtov/gentoo-use-docs/gnome-base/gnome-keyring.md

 Prepare a Python environment to properly run tests.
 Compile GSettings XML schemas necessary for running test.
 Start a new Xvfb session and execute the `make check` command inside of it.
 Run a test suite provided with the source code.
 This will extend a build time.

 This flag should normally be disabled.
 It is oriented to the Gentoo team, testers and developers.

+### valgrind
+Pass the `--enable-valgrind` option to the configure script.
+Enable additional code to suppress false positive reports when running the `gnome-keyring-daemon` using the Valgrind profiler.

+This flag should normally be disabled.